openseattle/website-v1/README.md

 # Open Seattle

-This repository holds code the new [Open Seattle](https://github.com/openseattle) website, built using NextJS and Tailwind.
+This repository holds source code for the new [Open Seattle](https://github.com/openseattle) website, built using NextJS and Tailwind.

 ## Getting Started